 This plush toy has multiple uses, and each one is as fun as the other.
 Primarily this is a tug of war toy thanks to the two rope handles at either end.
 The center of the toy is the plush monkey that squeaks.
 Which offers fun textures and exciting sounds to keep your Beagle entertained.
 The rope goes all the way through the toy to strengthen it.
 And although it is not meant for heavy chewers, it should last longer than a standard plush toy.
 Hurrah!

 It is great for interactive play with humans and dogs alike.
 Or, if your Beagle likes the comfort of a cuddly toy, it can also be that too.
 Thanks to its super-soft outer material that is great to snuggle up to.
 Use it in the yard to play fetch with too.
-All in all, this multi-purpose toy is fun all round.
+All in all, this multi-purpose toy is fun all around.

 We love that this toy has multiple uses for the Beagle that loves everything, so he should never get bored with this option!